openstack/openstack-manuals/doc/image-guide/source/image-formats.rst

 iso
- An archive format for the data contents of an optical disc, such as CD-ROM. qcow2
+ An archive format for the data contents of an optical disc, such as CD-ROM. ploop
+ A kernel block device, similar to the traditional loop device but with more features added, such as dynamic disk space allocation, stackable images, online resize, snapshotting, and live migration helper. qcow2
  Supported by the QEMU emulator that can expand dynamically and supports Copy on Write.